 To achieve each objective, multiple actions will be required.
 Some of the actions need to be enacted at regional level by PERSGA, while others actions are more appropriately enacted at the national (i.e. country) level.
 The urgency of implementation will vary.
-The following priority ranks are used to categorise the level of urgency for each action listed in this RAP9:
+The following priority ranks are used to categorise the level of urgency for each action listed in this RAP:

-- Very High Priority (very urgent action where immediate action is desirable or the action (e.g. establishment of an Interagency Task Force) is required to facilitate further actions) (preferably commencing within 1 year of RAP being approved); - High Priority (urgent action) (preferably commencing within 2 years); - Medium Priority (preferably commencing within 3 years); - Low Priority (preferably commencing within 4 years).
+- Very High Priority (very urgent action where immediate action is desirable or the action (e.g. establishment of a Interagency Task Force) is required to facilitate further actions) (preferably commencing within 1 year of RAP being approved); - High Priority (urgent action) (preferably commencing within 2 years); - Medium Priority (preferably commencing within 3 years); - Low Priority (preferably commencing within 4 years).

-Ranking actions in this way is useful because it allows a phased approach to the implementation of actions.
+Ranking actions in this way is useful because it allows a phased approach to the implementation of actions at both the regional and national level.
 It is also useful to help identify where limited budgets might initially be focused.
 Time-frames are benchmarked against the time when the RAP is formally approved.